Rotated Object Detection

 Notes

-Rotated Object Detection models only support rectangular annotations, so the annotated areas can slightly overlap but should not be completely overlapping.
+The Rotated Object Detection model only supports rectangular annotations.
+The annotated areas may slightly overlap but should not completely overlap.

-Similar to other annotation models, avoid annotating objects that are largely covered by other objects.
-Choose the most visible or topmost objects for annotation.
+As with other annotation models, avoid annotating objects that are largely occluded.
+Only annotate the topmost or most visible object.

 Practice